Sign up to receive bi-monthly news and updates from CPSL Mind. You can unsubscribe at any time.

 If you are experiencing an emotional or mental health crisis, there are people who can help you.

-Our Sanctuaries in Cambridge and Peterborough provide safe spaces for individuals referred via the NHS First Response Service on 111, option 2.
+Our Sanctuaries in Cambridge and Peterborough provide safe spaces for individuals referred via the NHS First Response Service on 111 and select the mental health option.

 Our Discharge Buddy Service supports those who are referred to us upon discharge from crisis services.

 How we help

 Anybody can experience crisis, for many different reasons and in many different ways.

 You may be overwhelmed by your emotions, feeling gripped by anxiety, hearing or seeing things that are frightening you or experiencing suicidal thoughts.

 Whatever your experience, it is nothing to be ashamed of and talking to someone could be the first step to feeling better.

 Our Sanctuaries are based in Cambridge and Peterborough and provide a safe, warm and welcoming environment.
 Visitors will receive practical and emotional support from friendly, multi-skilled staff without judgement.

 We are open between 11am and 5pm for telephone support during weekdays and between 6pm and 1am for face-to-face support every day, all year round.